tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 <img src="img/GORODITH_ground_enemy_corrupted.png" width="1800"/>

-However, by default Godot **compresses a texture** upon importing to save **memory and computational power**.
+However, by default, Godot **compresses a texture** upon importing to save **memory and computational power**.
 Our textures are so small (256x1 px) that we do not need to compress them.

 1. **Select** the `GORODITH_ground_enemy_corrupted.png` in the folder `3D/Enemies/GroundEnemy`
 2. **Switch** to the **Import** tab at the top of the **Scene Hierarchy**